gionn/gionn/README.md

 Previously, I was developing the [Cloudesire][6] platform I co-founded in 2016.

-During the weekends I shoot with a [medieval crossbow 🎯][7] in a medieval reenactment association.

 My resume (CV) is [here](https://gionn.net/files/giovanni-toraldo-cv.pdf) or on my [LinkedIn][11].

 You can drop me a quick message here on GitHub on the public discussions [section](https://github.com/gionn/gionn/discussions).